Once you enter treatment at Cumberland Heights you become a part of our fellowship

 - Regularly scheduled follow-up therapy or counseling with licensed therapist

-- Programs like Aftercare, Alumni Relations of Cumberland Heights (ARCH) and our Alumni Association we offer a variety of ways to stay involved with our community
+- Programs like Aftercare, Alumni Relations at Cumberland Heights and our Alumni Association we offer a variety of ways to stay involved with our community